 When this parameter is set to a value greater than 0, an additional option called No Shrinkage becomes available.

-No Shrinkage, when enabled, allows you to prevent the surface from shrinking during the relaxation process.
-That is, when the checkbox is selected, MeshInspector prevents the surface from shrinking after multiple relaxation iterations.
+No Shrinkage prevents the surface from shrinking during the relaxation process.
+When the checkbox is selected, MeshInspector helps prevent shrinkage after multiple relaxation iterations.

 Click Apply to commit the remeshing operation.